 When the kids arrived, I decided to disperse balloons, which started a full-out riot.
 I think anytime you give away free stuff to kids, you have to know you’re entering a war zone.
 But the balloons made the party way more colorful and festive and periodically interrupted by of a loud burst or two.
 I also caught some of the kids bartering their balloons for maguni oranges, so Vitamin C?

 Thankfully some teachers from my school arrived shortly thereafter to help cook, so I was free to run around with the kids and push tables together so we could have a dance party.
 That was by far the best part, because everyone danced together – even the kids from my Grade 9 class (who normally are too cool to interact with the small kids) joined in.
-AND I got to separate some couples who were grinding/making out/sitting on each other’s laps.
+AND I got to separate some budding couples, which made me feel really old.
 A perfect initiation into the 24th year of my life.
-I feel like such an adult.

 I was afraid that we wouldn’t have enough cake to feed 200+ mouths, but then Matt presented it me and it was HUGE.
 Still the pieces were about 2 square inches, but that worked out because then we had enough left over to throw into the screaming throng of children, to be caught and shoved into their mouths without any qualms.